-For a student who reports testing positive or is being asked to quarantine/isolate because of exposure to the virus, it will be up to the student to inform the instructor that they will be moving to online only instruction for at least the next two weeks.
-Students are directed to use the "Notification of Absence" module in Canvas to initiate this notification and they should immediately self-isolate and submit the COVID-19 Positive Test Reporting Form (see University COVID-19 webpage).
+For a student who reports testing positive or is being asked to quarantine/isolate because of exposure to the virus, it will be up to the student to inform the instructor that they will not be attending class (e.g. moving to online only) for their required absence.
+Students should use the "Notification of Absence" module in Canvas to initiate this notification and they should immediately self-isolate and submit the COVID-19 Positive Test Reporting Form (see University COVID-19 webpage).
 Additional communication via email is encouraged; students should follow up with their instructor to develop a continued plan of study for each course.
-Students cannot be penalized in their grade for needing to move to online instruction.
+Students cannot be penalized in their grade for needing to quarantine or isolate.
+A link to my live Zoom session will be located in Canvas and students will only be allowed to attend class via Zoom if they are required to quarantine/self-isolate, they have another preapproved excused absence (from Prof. Welsh), or potential pandemic circumstances require us to go virtual for a short period of time.